 Osprey Farpoint 40: Selling Points

-- Durable Build: Made with high-quality, rugged and recycled 450-dernier nylon materials, the Farpoint 40 is built to handle the wear and tear of constant travel.
+- Durable Build: Made with high-quality, rugged and recycled 450-denier nylon materials, the Farpoint 40 is built to handle the wear and tear of constant travel.

 - Comfortable Carrying System: Padded shoulder straps, a breathable back panel with AirScape technology and a 4mm LightWire peripheral frame make carrying heavy loads comfortable for long periods.
 The wide padded hip belt adds to the weight distribution along the back panel.
 The Mesh-covered foam AirScape back-panel also allows for maximum ventilation to improve comfort, too.